 1953 - The North Haven Shores Inc. Residential Development, Suffolk County, North Haven NY.
 Associates: Torkelson & Hegardt.
 55-lot development on Shelter Island Sound.
 Unsure if built.

-1953 - The Guilford Allen Robinson and Loretta Robinson House, Harrison AR.
+1953 - The Guilford A. and Loretta Robinson House, 3502 Robin Hill Lane, Harrison AR.
 Associates: Torkelsen & Hegardt.
 The owner bought and dismantled a log cabin.
 Stone designed this one using the same logs with two detached guest rooms connected to main house and carport.
 Appears abandoned as of 2020.
 Another building on the property built between 1994 and 2001 is likely used as the main residence.

 1953 - The Relman Morin and Dorothy Liebes Apartment Building and Penthouse Apartment, 116 East 66th Street, New York NY.
 Associates: Torkelsen and Hegardt.
 Unbuilt.

-1954 - House in Montauk Point NY.
+1954 - The House in Montauk Point NY.
 Unbuilt.
-Published in the 1954 book Quality Budget Houses by Katherine Morrow Ford and James Creighton.
+Published in the 1954 book, Quality Budget Houses by Katherine Morrow Ford and James Creighton.

-1955 - The Arthur Otis Residence, 155 Cat Rock Road, Cos Cob CT.
-Commissioned 1953.
-Associates: Torkelsen & Hegardt.
+1955 - The Arthur Otis House, 155 Cat Rock Road, Cos Cob CT.
+Commissioned in 1953.
+Designed with Torkelsen & Hegardt.
 Sold in 1997 to John and Margaret Muchnicki.

-1956 - The Jay Lewis Residence, 12 Fairview Drive, McGehee AR.
-Commissioned 1955.
+1956 - The Jay Lewis House, 12 Fairview Drive, McGehee AR.
+Commissioned in 1955.
 Site supervision by Erhart, Eichenbaum and Rauch, and later Ernest Jacks.
 The Lewis family lived there until 1978 when they moved to Bella Vista.
 Sold to the Pitmans.
 Vacant from 1984 to 1989.
 Sold in 1989 to Chris and Dwana Lee, who did a renovation including reconstructing a missing chimney.

-1956 - The James and Isa Kantor House, 260 South Road, Oyster Bay Cove NY.
+1956 - The James and Isa Kantor House, 260 South Road, Oyster Bay NY.
 Two acres.
-Built on the grounds of the former Tiffany Family estate.
+Built on the grounds of the former Tiffany family estate.
 Sold for the first time in 2012 to David and Alick Luckman.

 Unbeknownst to the Stone family, architect Robert A. M. Stern asked the Landmarks Commission to "rise above the inevitably changing winds of fashion... and preserve an important architect's ingenious, if controversial, solution to the problem of town house design."
 Stern's voice won out and the violation remained in effect.
 Maria Stone eventually agreed to rebuild the screen and her son, architect Hicks Stone, proposed several designs.
 However, the Commission wouldn't accept anything other than the reconstruction of the original, which was completed in 1999.

-1957 - Married Student Housing (aka Carlson Terrace), University of Arkansas, Fayetteville AR.
+1957 - The Married Student Housing, aka Carlson Terrace, University of Arkansas, Fayetteville AR.
 200 units.
 Associate architect Ernest E. Jacks.
 Destroyed in 2001.

-1957 - The Frederick Mann Residence, Rittenhouse Square, Philadelphia PA.
+1957 - The Frederick Mann House, Rittenhouse Square, Philadelphia PA.
 2nd floor of townhouse; open planning; court with pool; living; dining; kitchen.
-Unsure if built.
+Unbuilt.

 1958 - The Bruno and Josephine Graf House, aka Oak Court, 5243 Park Lane, Dallas TX.
-Commissioned 1957.
-Sold to Jan and Robert Crandall (former CEO of American Airlines) in 1991.
-Sold to John and Jennifer Eagle around 2003.
-A 2007 renovation by Russell Buchanan reclaimed the pool and the floating dining room island plus added a stair tower.
+Commissioned in 1957.
+Sold in 1991 to Jan and Robert Crandall (former CEO of American Airlines).
+Sold around 2003 to John and Jennifer Eagle.
+Renovated in 2007 by Russell Buchanan, which reclaimed the pool and the floating dining room island plus added a stair tower.

 1959 - The Sam Spiegel Apartment, 475 Park Avenue, New York NY.
-Commissioned 1958.
+Commissioned in 1958.
 Two stories.
 Spiegel was producer of movies such as Bridge Over the River Kwai.
 The apartment includes professional projection facilities.

-1959 - The Theordore D. Hobbs Residence, aka the Celanese House, 565 Oenoke Ridge, New Canaan CT.
+1959 - The Theordore D. Hobbs House, aka the Celanese House, 565 Oenoke Ridge, New Canaan CT.
 Originally financed by the Celanese Corporation, then a maker of synthetic fibers, to showcase new materials and styles.
 They provided the materials in exchange for publicity rights.
 Interior design by John and Earline Brice.
 The furniture was by Edward Wormley.
 Built by the owner.
 Featured in House and Home, September 1959; House & Garden, October 1959; and Architectural Record, October 1959.
 A duplicate of the house was built in W and J Sloane's in New York City, status unknown.

-Hobbs sold around 1965 to Frederick Willcox, an inventor, and his wife, Velma.
-After his death, Velma Willcox lived there until her death in 2005 at 102.
+Sold around 1965 to Frederick Willcox, an inventor, and his wife, Velma, who lived there until her death in 2005 at 102.
 Their daughter lived there for a year.
-Sold in 2006 to Jackie and Bruce Capra who did a complete restoration, including a new roof, heating and AC, and a marble floor.
-They also enclosed a 1000sf courtyard to create a large kitchen and turned the old kitchen into a master bath.
+Sold in 2006 to Jackie and Bruce Capra (Laidlaw LLC) who did a complete restoration.
 Sold in 2008 to Joel Disend.

 1959 - U.S. Embassy Ambassador's Residence, aka Roosevelt House, New Delhi, India.
 In 1956, Chief Justice of the United States Earl Warren laid the corner stone and expressed the hope that the structure would become a temple of peace.
 Video.